 - Boil for 90 minutes until the water obtains a dark purple color.
 Strain to remove the solid ingredients.
 Add sugar to taste and set aside to cool.

-- Add the lemon juice when it’s completely cooled.
+- Add the lime juice when it’s completely cooled.

 - Add tiny peach cubes before serving.